 A chronology of key events:

-1894 - Japan goes to war with China.
-Japan's better equipped forces win victory in just nine months.
+1894-95 - Japan goes to war with China, and its better-equipped forces win victory in just nine months.
 China cedes Taiwan and permits Japan to trade on mainland.

-1910 - Japan annexes Korea after three years of fighting.
-Japan is now one of the world's great powers.
+1910 - Japan annexes Korea after three years of fighting, becoming one of the world's leading powers.

 1914 - Japan joins World War I on the side of Britain and her allies, gaining some Pacific islands from Germany at the end of the war.

 1923 - Earthquake in Tokyo region kills more than 100,000 people.